lsheasel/poker-app/README.md

 ## 🃏 Poker4Fun 🃏

-A web-based Texas Hold'em Poker game built with Node.js, Express, and Socket.IO on the server side, and HTML, CSS, and JavaScript on the client side.
+A web-based Texas Hold'em Poker game built with React, Express, and Socket.IO on the server side, and HTML, CSS, and JavaScript on the client side.
 The app allows multiple players to join and play poker in real time.

 ---